|This is an unofficial version.

 HER MAJESTY, by and with the advice and consent of the Legislative Assembly of Manitoba, enacts as follows:

-"accountant" means the accountant of the Court of Queen's Bench and includes a deputy accountant of the Court of Queen's Bench and any other person for the time being discharging the duties of the accountant of the Court of Queen's Bench; (« comptable »)
+"accountant" means the accountant of the Court of King's Bench and includes a deputy accountant of the Court of King's Bench and any other person for the time being discharging the duties of the accountant of the Court of King's Bench; (« comptable »)

 "minister" means the member of the Executive Council charged with the administration of The Financial Administration Act; (« ministre »)